One of the reasons for the anime's divisiveness is the amount of unintentional humor present throughout it. One has to wonder why, though:

-- Sugou sexually assaulting Asuna has been criticized as an ugly and exploitative moment, but this makes a stark contrast with what we actually see in the anime, which is a strange mix of offscreen censorship and deliberate inaction: after baring Asuna's chest, Sugou places his hands on her shoulders and then... he simply places them lower, out of the shot, without moving or evoking a reaction from any of them.
-Similar to the tentacle scene mentioned above, this instance really makes it look like the series is attempting to be both edgy and tame at the same time.
-As a result, it comes not only as an amusingly awkward attempt of doing such, but also as an offensively naive portrayal of sexual violence.
+- Sugou sexually assaulting Asuna has been criticized as an ugly and exploitative moment, but this makes a stark contrast with what we actually see in the anime, which is a strange mix of offscreen censorship and deliberate inaction: after baring Asuna's chest, Sugou places his hands on her shoulders and then... he simply places them lower, out of the shot, without moving much or evoking a reaction from any of them.
+Similarly to the tentacle scene mentioned above, this instance really makes it look like the series is attempting to be both edgy and tame at the same time, and as a result, it comes not only as an amusingly awkward ratings stunt, but also as an offensively naive portrayal of sexual violence.

 - The scene where Kirito frees Asuna from her chains, after killing Sugou in-game.
-It's meant to be a heartwarming reunion, but many fans can't get over the fact that Kirito hugged Asuna and cried on her shoulder while she's topless.
-Unlike similar scenes from other series, Kirito doesn't gives Asuna his jacket, and the two of them don't seem to care about her state of undress.
+It's meant to be a heartwarming reunion, but many fans can't get over the fact that Kirito hugs Asuna and cries on her shoulder while she's topless.
+Unlike similar scenes from other series, Kirito doesn't gives Asuna his jacket or any similar gesture, and the two of them don't seem to care about her state of undress.
 From the position Kirito is in, he's basically pressing his face against her bare boob.

 - Kirito's visualization in the anime of Death Gun killing someone in real life through a game.
 That is to say, he imagines a bullet traveling through a phone line and then launching out of it to land square in the forehead of a victim.
 The fact that this moment is played completely seriously, complete with dramatic music swell, and as some sort of horrified idea of how dangerous the situation is on Kirito's part is a complete Mood Whiplash to how ridiculous it is.